yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ## Connections

-### Deposit to Account (One-to-Many)
+### Account to Deposit (One-to-Many)

-Description: Each deposit is associated with one account.
+Each deposit is associated with exactly one account.
 Foreign Key: Account Number in the Deposit entity.

 ### Client to Account (One-to-Many)

-Description: Each client can have multiple accounts.
+Each account has is owned by exactly one client.
 Foreign Key: Client ID in the Account entity.

-### Worker to Bank (Many-to-Many)
+### Worker to Deposit (One-to-Many)

-Description: Represents the association between workers and banks.
+Each deposit has exactly one worker that works on it.
-Foreign Keys: Worker ID and Bank ID.
+Foreign Keys: Worker ID in the Deposit entity.

 ### Interest Rate to Deposit (One-to-Many)

-Description: Each deposit is associated with one interest rate.
+Each deposit has exactly one interest rate.
 Foreign Key: Interest Rate ID in the Deposit entity.

-### Deposit to Worker (Many-to-Many)
+### Bank to Account (One-to-Many)

-Description: Represents the association between deposits and workers.
-Foreign Keys: Deposit ID and Worker ID.

-## Weak Entity

-### Deposit

-Description: Represents the deposits made by clients into their accounts.

-**Attributes:**
-- Deposit ID: (Type: Integer or String)
-- Deposit Date: (Type: Date)
-- Amount: (Type: Numeric)
+Each account is in exactly one bank.
+Foreign Key: Bank ID in the Account entity.